gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/clean_code.md

 **This writing style can also contribute to cargo-cult programming,** where developers blindly follow rules without understanding the underlying reasons.
-More often than not, it leads to heated debates and misunderstandings, as people cling to their interpretations of the book's advice without considering the specific project context.
+More often than not, it leads to heated debates and misunderstandings, as people cling to their interpretations of the book's advice without considering their specific project context.
 I admit though that it is not the book's fault that people are not able to judge about their situations but the mantra-like writing style does not really encourage deeper reasoning.
-Funnily the book sometimes diverges from the mantra-like writing style and condemns dogmatism:
+Funnily the book sometimes diverges from the this writing style and condemns dogmatism:

 > In an effort to make our classes and methods small, we might create too many
 > tiny classes and methods.
 So this rule suggest that that we also keep our